 The first episode of Star Trek: Starfleet Academy showed viewers how the venerable institution gets back to its former glory in the 32nd century.
 And episode one contains one of the biggest Easter eggs in any Star Trek project, ever.
 At the Academy, we see a “Wall of Honor,” filled with hundreds of names from Trek’s past.
-Some are legendary and some are very obscure.
-And some of them, we really don’t know why anyone would remember them 800 years later.
+Some are legendary, and some are very obscure.
+And some of them, well, we really don’t know why anyone would remember them 800 years later.
 But hey, that’s why we call it “fan service.”
-Here’s every name we spotted on the Wall of Honor with our standard Starfleet issued magnifying glass and which Star Trek era they came from.
+Here’s every name we spotted on the Wall of Honor, and which Star Trek era they came from.
 (Yes, we include the ones that reference real-world creatives!)
+In subsequent episodes, eagle-eyed Trek fans like Jörg Hillebrand have found even more, which we’ve added.
+You can check out all the names below:

 Star Trek: The Original Series